Time: 20- 25 mins

 We don’t all have time to roast a chicken… With this recipe you can have the dish on the table in under half an hour.
 A deliciously quick and easy method for one of Italy’s great dishes.
 Using both fresh and chopped tomatoes to create a succulent sauce with Italian herbs to sharpen the dish’s flavour.

-- Half a large brown onion (or a whole small one)
+- Half a brown onion

 - 2 cloves of garlic

 - 8 cherry (or plum) tomatoes